Sherri Shepherd: Television personality

-Shepherd garnered criticism after admitting to never voting partly due to her upbringing as a strict Jehovah's Witness.
+Shepherd garnered further criticism after admitting to never voting partly due to her upbringing as a strict Jehovah's Witness.
 She was quoted as saying that she just "never knew the dates or anything"; she stated, "I've never voted for anything in my life."
 In January 2008, Sherri referred to Gospel singer Shirley Caesar as "the black Patti LaBelle."
 LaBelle, like Caesar, is black.

-In 2008, she created controversy on The View due to "flippant" remarks regarding abortion.
-She later clarified her position, saying her remarks weren't meant to be flippant but rather to inspire other women who may be dealing with guilt after abortions.
-She cited having multiple abortions in her 20s, suffering from shame and guilt from those experiences, later converting to Christianity.
+In 2008, she created more controversy on The View due to "flippant" remarks regarding abortion.
+She later clarified her position, saying her remarks weren't meant to be "flippant" but rather to inspire other women who may be dealing with guilt after abortions.
+She cited having multiple abortions herself in her 20s, which caused her to suffer from shame and guilt due to those experiences.
+She also revealed she later converted to Evangelical Christianity.
 In 2009, Shepherd won the Daytime Emmy Award for Outstanding Talk Show Host alongside Behar, Goldberg, Walters, and Elisabeth Hasselbeck.

-In March 2012, Shepherd participated as a celebrity contestant on the fourteenth season of ABC's Dancing with the Stars; her dance partner was Val Chmerkovskiy.
+In March 2012, Shepherd participated as a celebrity contestant on the fourteenth season of ABC's Dancing with the Stars finishing tenth; her dance partner was Val Chmerkovskiy.

-In 2019, Shepherd participated in the second season of Fox's The Masked Singer as the "Penguin".
+In 2019, Shepherd participated in the second season of Fox's The Masked Singer as "Penguin".

 From October 2021 to June 2022, Shepherd was among the recurring guest hosts of the syndicated daytime talk show The Wendy Williams Show, as its namesake Wendy Williams had been on an indefinite absence from the program due to her medical issues.
 On February 22, 2022, the show's distributor Debmar-Mercury announced that Shepherd had been signed on to host a new talk show, Sherri, which premiered in the 2022–23 television season as a replacement for Wendy.
 The series premiered on September 12.
 In January 2023, the series was renewed for its second and third seasons through 2025.